Jolokia Protocol

 • query component with data organized in non-hierarchical form

 You might wonder why simple URI encoding isn’t enough for escaping slashes.
 The reason is simple - security.
 For example, Tomcat returns HTTP error 400 with Invalid URI: [The encoded slash character is not allowed] message if you encode / as %2F.
 Jetty returns Bad Message 400, reason: Ambiguous URI empty segment when two slashes are used (//).
-Other appservers might exhibit a similar behaviour, so Jolokia uses an own escaping mechanism.
+Other application servers might exhibit a similar behavior, so Jolokia uses its own escaping mechanism.

 Table 1.
 Escaping rules